Beas River: Etymology

 in later Sanskrit texts it's been called Vipāśā विपाशा.
 Yāska identifies it with Argrikiya.

 According to legends,Veda Vyasa, the author of the Indian epic Mahabharata, is the eponym of the river Beas; he is said to have created it from its source lake, the Beas Kund.

 According to other legends, before Veda Vyasa, the Vipasa river was known as Saraswati.
-Rishi Vashishta, the great-grandfather of Vyasa tried to jump into this river from an overlooking hillock, to sacrifice his soul.
+Rishi Vashishta, the great-grandfather of Vyasa, tried to jump into this river from an overlooking hillock, to sacrifice his soul.
 He tied himself with several cords to drown himself.
 However, the river altered form to become a sandbed, saving him.
 And in this course, the cords got broken, so Vashishta named the river Vipasa, which means cord-breaker.
 On account of this incident, the great Rishi opted to settle near the river, and made it a residence for some years.
 Thereby, it became known as Vashisht (after Vashishta).
 We can find Vashishta Brahmarishi Temple in this village.

 Ancient Greeks called it Hyphasis (Ύφασης).
 Plinius called it Hypasis, an approximation to the Vedic Vipāś.
 Other classical names are Hynais, Bipasis, Bibasis.

 In modern times, the river has also been called Bias or Bejah.

 History

 The Beas River marks the easternmost border of Alexander the Great's conquests in 326 BC.
 It was one of the rivers that created problems in Alexander's invasion of India.
-His troops mutinied here in 326 BC, refusing to go any further in Mukerian.
-Alexander shut himself in his tent for three days, but when his men did not change their desires he gave in, raising twelve colossal altars to mark the limit and glory of his expedition.
+His troops mutinied here in 326 BC, refusing to go any further East in Mukerian.
+Alexander shut himself in his tent for three days, but when the mutiny did not cease he gave in, raising twelve colossal altars to mark the limit and glory of his expedition.
 The exact location and fate of these altars are unknown, although one historian has suggested that they were later reused to create some of the Pillars of Ashoka.

 According to the Kavyamimansa of Rajasekhara, the kingdom-territories of the Gurjara-Pratihara monarch Mahipala I extended as far as the upper course of the river Beas in the north-west.